mosip/documentation/docs/architecture/tuvali-requirements.md

 ## Capabilities

 * **Wallet**: In this role, Tuvali can discover Verifer devices over BLE and can connect and share data.
+This role is supported on Both Android and IOS devices meeting minimum version requirement.
 * **Verifier**: In this role, Tuvali can advertise itself to Wallets and receive data.
-* **Tuvali Android**: The SDK has the capability of acting as a wallet and verifier.
-* **Tuvali iOS**: Currently the SDK has the capability of being a wallet but do not support being Verifier.
+This role is supported only on Android devices at the moment.
+IOS doesn't support being a Verifier.

 ## Unsupported device combinations